 II.
 Introduction

-The East African Great Lakes region spans eastern Africa’s tropical rift valleys, including parts of the sovereign states of Kenya, Tanzania, Uganda, Burundi, Rwanda, and the Democratic Republic of the Congo.
-The most significant of these is Lake Victoria, which is the second largest freshwater lake in the world in terms of surface area, and Lake Tanganyika, which holds the same distinction when ‘largest’ is figured by volume.
-Here, these large freshwater lakes influence regional climate conditions and play a vital role in the economic livelihood of millions of people; 30 million of whom live along the coasts of Lake Victoria alone.
-Almost 1/3 of this population’s food supply is drawn from the lake by more than 200,000 fishermen (Thiery, 2015).
+The East African Great Lakes region spans Eastern Africa’s tropical rift valleys, including parts of sovereign states such as Kenya, Tanzania, Uganda, Burundi, Rwanda, and the Democratic Republic of the Congo.
+Of these great lakes, the most significant are Lake Victoria, which is the second largest freshwater lake in the world in terms of surface area, as well as Lake Tanganyika, which holds the same distinction but in terms of volume.
+These lakes are so large that they significantly influence regional climate conditions.
+Furthermore, Lake Victoria serves a vital role in the economic livelihood for the 30 million people living along its coastline, of which almost 1/3 of the food supply is sourced from the lake by more than 200,000 fishermen (Thiery, 2015).
 The provinces surrounding the lake constitute one of the most productive agricultural realms in East Africa.

 While much is already known about how these large lakes regulate climate and contribute to the diurnal cycles of lake/land breezes and the thermal gradient surrounding the lake, less is understood about the provenance of hazardous weather events in the lakes’ immediate vicinity.
 Part of this is due to the area’s tropical conditions, where tumultuous storm events arise suddenly and are not always accompanied by larger, more comprehensive storm movements.
-Thunderstorms that arise over these lakes (esp.
-Lake Victoria) are severe; their convective activity commonly approaching depths of 6 km, producing gale-like conditions of high winds, and having some of the densest and most frequent lightning strikes in the world.
+Thunderstorms that arise over these lakes, especially Lake Victoria, are severe; their convective activity commonly approaching altitudes extending 6 km into the sky, producing gale-like conditions of high winds, and having some of the most dense and frequent lightning strikes in the world.
 It is estimated that around 5,000 fisherman die every year on the lake as a result of these storms (Barnett, 2013).

-This project aims to better understand the meteorology of these storm events by analyzing atmospheric conditions that surrounded some of the most severe storms during the study period (2005 – 2013).
+This project aims to better understand the meteorology of these storm events by analyzing atmospheric conditions that surrounded some of the most severe storms during the study period of 2005 – 2013.
 Data compiled into a ‘Hazardous Storm Event Database’ over the African Great Lakes region were utilized for this research.
-This Hazardous Storm Event Database is a directory of pixels that have been classified as ‘overshooting tops’ (OT’s) by a detection algorithm developed by NASA’s Applied Sciences Program and the GOES-R Aviation Algorithm Working Group.
-This database has been maintained by Kristopher Bedka at the NASA Langley Research Center.
+This Hazardous Storm Event Database, maintained by Kristopher Bedka at the NASA Langley Research Center, is a directory of pixels that have been classified as ‘overshooting tops’ (OT’s) by a detection algorithm developed by NASA’s Applied Sciences Program and the GOES-R Aviation Algorithm Working Group.
 The designation of OT refers to the convective phenomenon in which strong updraft currents punch through into the lower stratosphere, above the storm equilibrium level.
 Storm events that feature overshooting tops yield especially hazardous conditions at ground level.
-Employing infrared brightness temperatures from the SEVIRI sensor onboard EUMETSAT’s METEOSAT satellite, this algorithm analyzed 15 minute geostationary images during the aforementioned time period, and thus set the terms for the temporal study area by nature of what was included in the database.
+Employing infrared brightness temperatures from the SEVIRI sensor onboard EUMETSAT’s METEOSAT satellite, this algorithm analyzed 15-minute geostationary images during the aforementioned time period, and thus set the terms for the temporal study area as a byproduct of what was included in the database.

-The partners for this project are from the Kenya Meteorological Department (KMD), whose mission is, “To facilitate accessible meteorological information and services and infusion of scientific knowledge to spur socio-economic growth and development”.
+The partner for this project is the Kenya Meteorological Department (KMD), whose mission is, “to facilitate accessible meteorological information and services and infusion of scientific knowledge to spur socio-economic growth and development.”
 The KMD is a new partner to DEVELOP, but it has worked closely with NASA SERVIR in the past.
 NASA’s Short-term Prediction Research and Transition Center (SPoRT) worked with the KMD on inserting data from NASA LIS into KMD weather prediction models.
-SERVIR has previously had a presence at the department, helping to train KMD personnel on use of NASA imagery and to better integrate model changes.
+SERVIR has previously had a presence at the department; helping train KMD personnel in using NASA Earth observations for better integration into modeling changes.